dsigmabcn/civitai_comfy_nodes/README.md

-# CIVIT AI Modification to add the possibility to autoupload motion modules (AnimateDiff) from Civit AI
+# CIVIT AI Modification to add the possibility to autoupload motion modules (AnimateDiff) from Civit AI in OPENART.AI

 A quick and dirty new node (based in the checkpoint loader), which downloads a Motion Model (AnimateDiff) from Civit AI.